SalahHabes/Detection-of-neurodegenerative-diseases-by-the-automatic-analysis-of-handwriting/README.md

 ## [Models](https://drive.google.com/drive/folders/1PNGYk7iuq0CRqzqZsrMboHH7JBsVLDTV?usp=sharing)
 all models were implemented using:
- >Python 3.7.13
+ Python 3.7.13
- >Tensorflow and Keras 2.8.0
+ Tensorflow and Keras 2.8.0
 trainings were done on the Google Colab (free) platform using the serealized DataSets.

-###Checkpoints used:
+### Checkpoints used:
- >checkval: monitors the validation accuracy attribute, saves the Max value (bestval.hdf5)
+ Checkval: monitors the validation accuracy attribute, saves the Max value (bestval.hdf5)
- >checkacc: monitors the training accuracy attribute, saves the Max value (bestacc.hdf5)
+ Checkacc: monitors the training accuracy attribute, saves the Max value (bestacc.hdf5)
- >checkvloss: monitors the validation loss attribute, saves the Min value (bestvloss.hdf5)
+ Checkvloss: monitors the validation loss attribute, saves the Min value (bestvloss.hdf5)

-###Early stop:
+### Early stop:
 all models are given 100 as the max number of epochs, monitored value for early stop is training accuracy with a patience of 5.